 Microsoft is continuously trying to make the new Edge browser better by adding new features and improvements.
-At the latest, the company has introduced a new file and note-sharing feature called Drop.
-It allows users to send notes, photos and files from Edge and the content gets synced across devices.
+To the latest, the company is testing a new file and note sharing feature called Drop.
+It allows users to send notes and files from Edge and the content gets synced across devices.

 What is the Drop feature?